jochembeetz/bar-menu/README.md

 A modern bar menu management system built with Laravel and GraphQL, featuring a comprehensive API for managing products, categories, and ingredients.

+## Comments

+- The GraphQL endpoint and REST endpoints share logic, but could share more logic such as Resource and Exception classes.
+I did not have time to play around with this too.
+- To ensure consistency about important business/application rules, you could choose to write consistency tests like I did in `ListCategoriesPaginationTest.php`.
+I only did this for query parameters now as an example.
+- I choose a combination of Services and Actions.
+While actions perform single operations as a unit, services can orchestrate between these operations and allow for a (to me) pleasant layer of abstraction.
+In this repository 1 service method calls 1 action class, but in real life it may call 2 actions classes and/or perform other actions such as logging etc.
+- I choose to not go for Repository classes.
+The assignment said something about it but in modern Laravel, this is not considered a best practice anymore: https://medium.com/@rluders/your-laravel-application-with-repository-doesnt-make-any-sense-ab2ae1bf044b
+- I did not have time to create a frontend application too.
+I would like to do it, but I would need some more time.
+- There's probably a lot of choices I was not able to cover in these comments and may leave you with questions while reviewing.
+I'm happy to answer and/or discuss any questions/remarks you have.
+IRL there would be reviews too, and iterations across multiple days to improve.
+I'm aware that in this situation I did not have the chance to iterate on anything but would love to hear any points to improve.

 ## 🍹 Features

 - **GraphQL API** - Modern, type-safe API using Lighthouse GraphQL